-The KNF deems it necessary that only mutual fund companies that meet the following criteria combined should pay dividends in 2024.
+The KNF deems it necessary that only mutual fund companies that meet the following criteria combined should pay dividends in 2025.

-- A. Payment in an amount not exceeding 75% of net profit for 2023 - I. The mutual fund company in 2023 and in the period from the beginning of 2024 until the date of the resolution on profit distribution for 2023 did not violate the statutory provisions on capital requirements; - II.
-The mutual fund company received a recent SREP final rating of 1 or 2; - III.
-The measures taken, including the method of profit distribution, will not reduce the value of liquid assets held by the mutual fund company, less the value of its own shares held, below the level representing 150% of the capital requirement applicable to the company, while in the case of a mutual fund company that manages defined date funds, in accordance with the Employee Capital Schemes (ECS)8; the distribution of profit may not at the same time cause the value of the company's liquid assets, less the value of its own shares held, to fall below the level constituting 150% of the requirement under Article 59(1)(2) of the ECS;

-- IV.
-Profit sharing will not have the effect of reducing the capital requirement coverage ratio below 1.5, with the capital requirement coverage ratio calculated as the value of the company's equity divided by the applicable capital requirement level. - B. Payment in an amount not exceeding 100% of net profit for 2023 - I. The mutual fund company meets criteria I III listed in letter (A); - II.
-Profit sharing will not have the effect of reducing the capital requirement coverage ratio below 2, with the capital requirement coverage ratio calculated as the value of the company's equity divided by the applicable capital requirement level. - C. Payment in excess of 100% of net profit for 2023 including the unpaid portion of net profit - I. The mutual fund company meets criterion I listed in letter (B); - II.
-The mutual fund company received the latest SREP 1 final rating; - III.
+- A. Payment in an amount not exceeding 75% of net profit for 2024 - The mutual fund company in 2024 and in the period from the beginning of 2025 until the date of the resolution on profit distribution for 2024 did not violate the statutory provisions on capital requirements. - II.
+The measures taken, including the method of profit distribution, will not reduce the value of liquid assets held by the mutual fund company, less the value of its own shares held, below the level representing 150% of the capital requirement applicable to the company.
+While in the case of a mutual fund company that manages defined date funds, in accordance with the Employee Capital Schemes (ECS)11; the distribution of profit may not at the same time cause the value of the company's liquid assets, less the value of its own shares held, to fall below the level constituting 150% of the requirement under Article 59(1)(2) of the ECS, - III.
+The mutual fund company received a recent SREP final rating of 1 or 2. - IV.
+Profit sharing will not have the effect of reducing the capital requirement coverage ratio below 1.5, with the capital requirement coverage ratio calculated as the value of the company's equity divided by the applicable capital requirement level. - B. Payment in an amount not exceeding 100% of net profit for 2024 - I. The mutual fund company meets criteria I III listed in letter (A). - II.
+Profit sharing will not have the effect of reducing the capital requirement coverage ratio below 2, with the capital requirement coverage ratio calculated as the value of the company's equity divided by the applicable capital requirement level. - C. Payment in excess of 100% of net profit for 2024 including the unpaid portion of net profit - I. The mutual fund company meets criteria I and II listed in letter (A). - II.
+The mutual fund company received the latest SREP 1 final rating. - III.
 Profit sharing will not have the effect of reducing the capital requirement coverage ratio below 2.5, with the capital requirement coverage ratio calculated as the value of the company's equity divided by the applicable capital requirement level.